theheraldproject/theheraldproject.github.io/specs/payload-secured.md

 The Transmitter's health authority knows, from the transmitter:-

 - The transmitter's master identity symmetric key/UUID (agreed via Diffie-Hellman-Merkle)
-- It's own daily exposure submission public/private key pair
+- Its own daily exposure submission public/private key pair

 The Receiver's health authority knows, from the receiver:-